 How did Illumin8 get started with FUTRLI?

-We use FUTRLI as a result of the value we receive for it personally – we always try things ourselves and won’t recommend something that we wouldn’t use.
-We started off quite on and off with it as we never had the time to get to know it properly.
-In those early days, I had one client that I just had to use the tool for.
-We then got really heavily involved in it and saw the benefits of it really quickly.
+We use FUTRLI because of the value we receive for it personally – we always try things ourselves and won’t recommend something that we wouldn’t use.
+When got really heavily involved in it we saw the benefits really quickly.
 I built three forecasts with multiple variables, and we had four dashboards we could show clients.
 Coming from that, I use the forecasting side of FUTRLI a lot.
 I’m now running day sessions with clients to discuss their budget, and show them reports where we can track their KPIs as we go forward.
 We’ve got a few on a regular basis where we can identify problem areas and begin to understand the meaning behind their numbers.

 Being able to have a snapshot of where you’re at, and where you could actually be through forecasting, and actually being able to reflect on what that looks like compared to your prior information as well, is so valuable to us.

 Tell us about how you introduce clients to FUTRLI

 In our first client meetings, we don’t actually talk about accounting.
 We spend the hour getting to know them and understanding who they are.
 I draw a graph on the board say, ‘this is where your business starts and ends’.
 I ask a lot of questions about their personal and professional futures.
 We then get them to draw a cross on the graph to say where they think they’re at.
 Then we’ll unpack it and ask how they operate and why.
 At some point in the meeting, I’ll get up and put my own cross on the graph and say, ‘this is where I see you positioned right now’.
 Clients may be ahead of where they thought, or think they’re doing really well when there’s a lot of opportunities they’re missing out on.

 And what makes them believe in your services?